awslabs/aws-crt-s3-benchmarks/runners/s3-benchrunner-dotnet/README.md

 - Secs: Duration of executing all tasks in the workload
 - Gb/s: Throughput in gigabits per second (based on total bytes transferred)

+For workloads with multiple tasks:
+- Tasks are executed in parallel using async/await
-For workloads with multiple tasks, each run executes all tasks and reports the total time and aggregate throughput.
+- Each run executes all tasks concurrently
+- Reports total time and aggregate throughput for the run

 Example output:
 ```